-- Development of this site would 'erode the vulnerable green wedge between the development on the opposite side of the canal...and the housing on the western side of the A4251...the release of this land...would also damage the landscape quality of the area.'
-(Inspector's Report, Dacorum Borough Local Plan 1991-2011 Public Local Inquiry, September 2002) - There have already been a lot of canal side developments in the area, impacting upon the wildlife along the canal corridor. - Part of the site is within a key view corridor identified by the Urban Design Assessment. - Development of this site would have an impact on views when entering the village from the north. - HCC (Hertfordshire Property) state that the scale of housing growth is dependent upon the delivery of primary school education.
+- The Green Belt is already fairly narrow at this point. - Clear boundaries exist in terms of the canal, the roads and trees (boundary with the football club).
+However, if this site were released for development, it would probably be desirable to draw the boundary more tightly than this. - Development of the whole site would represent a very significant extension to Kings Langley village.
+However, if a small portion of the site were to be released for development then this would be a relatively sustainable location as it is close to core facilities. - There have already been a lot of canal side developments in the area, impacting upon the wildlife along the canal corridor. - Part of the site is within a key view corridor identified by the Urban Design Assessment. - Development of this site would have an impact on views when entering the village from the north. - HCC (Hertfordshire Property) state that the scale of housing growth is dependent upon the delivery of primary school education.
 Growth options should not be progressed unless there is capacity within primary schools to support that growth. - If developed, this site could secure contributions needed to improve the towpath in the area. - Reasonably accessible to local shops and public transport. - Housing development here could be well integrated with the rest of the village.

 Advice from the county Archaeologist is that the proposed housing allocation site lies NE of Kings Langley, between Hempstead Road and the River Gade / Grand Union Canal.
 Although it lies to the north of the known extent of the historic core of the settlement, the site still possesses moderate to high archaeological potential for evidence relating to both Roman and prehistoric occupation.
-This is because such occupation is known to be concentrated along the Gade Valley amendment or even refusal of any planning application, it is necessary that an archaeological assessment take place before any planning application is submitted.
-The details of the scope of any archaeological assessment will be dependent upon the nature of any development proposal."
+This is because such occupation is known to be concentrated along the Gade Valley

 "We consider there to be a high risk that archaeological remains are present on the site, including the possibility of nationally important remains that may be worthy of preservation in situ.
-Because the presence of such remains could be a reason for
+Because the presence of such remains could be a reason for amendment or even refusal of any planning application, it is necessary that an archaeological assessment take place before any planning application is submitted.
+The details of the scope of any archaeological assessment will be dependent upon the nature of any development proposal."